 McDonald's claims that their potatoes are produced sustainably, but rural residents in central Minnesota know differently: pesticide drift from potato fields is a major problem.
 Hazardous pesticides applied to McDonald's potatoes may cause chronic health problems, damage nearby crops and livestock, and disrupt local ecosystems.
 Tell McDonald's to do the right thing and transition to truly sustainable potato production.

-Note: Last year we delivered this petition to McDonald's with more than 20,000 signatures.
+Note: In 2014, we delivered this petition to McDonald's with more than 20,000 signatures.
 With our new website we're restarting the petition.
 When you add your name here, you're joining more than 20,000 people who have already called on McDonald's to cut potato pesticides!

 To: Steve Easterbrook, CEO, McDonald's